AN ITINERARY FOR 24 HOURS In VILNIUS

 Afterwards, make your way towards Vilnius University to admire the prominent architecture.
 While in the area, make sure to photograph Pilies Street and the grand Church of St John’s.
 Fans of Gothic architecture should head over to St Anne’s Church whose original construction dates back to the early 16th century.

-If you’re looking for a coffee during your mid-morning exploration, we recommend stopping by StrangeLove located on the edge of Bernardine gardens.
-Finish your morning exploring the Old Town at the Gates of Dawn.
+If you’re wondering where to go in Vilnius for your mid-morning coffee, we recommend stopping by StrangeLove located on the edge of Bernardine gardens.
+Finish your morning exploring Vilnius Old Town at the Gates of Dawn.

 Lunchtime at Šnekutis